 Marie Kondo changed all that.

-Minimalist Living: Five Years Later
+Fast Forward to What Minimalist Living Looks Like Five Years Later

 While I am so very thankful that Marie Kondo kicked off my minimalist journey, I gradually moved on from her philosophies as her decluttering questions weren’t the best fit for me personally (get my favorite decluttering questions HERE).